sampsyo/cs6120/content/blog/2025-12-14-lel-final-project.md

 - Write the readme for the code repo

 I used Copilot to:
-- Completet the code with the inline plugin
+- Complete the code with the inline plugin
 - Debug when there are issues.